A Thom-Sebastiani Theorem in Characteristic p: Introduction

+In \cite{DLetter} (unpublished), Deligne studies the analogue of the Thom-Sebastiani theorem for the variation morphism, and realizes that the tensor product in the Thom-Sebastiani theorem should be replaced by the convolution product.
+Deligne constructs the vanishing cycles complex $V_f$ and the monodromy $T_f$ associated to $f$ with the aid of those $(V_{f_i}, T_{f_i})$ $(i=1,2)$ associated to $f_i$.
+Topologically, $V_f$ retracts to the join $V_{f_1}\ast V_{f_2}$.
+This should be translated using convolution.

-Let $f_i:(\mathbb C^{n_i},0)\to (\mathbb C,0)$ $(i=1,2)$ be two germs of analytic functions with isolated critical points, and consider the germ $f:(\mathbb C^{n_1+n_2},0)\to(\mathbb C,0)$ defined by $f(z_1,z_2)=f_1(z_1)+f_2(z_2)$.
-The classical Thom-Sebastiani Theorem (\cite{TS}) states that the monodromy of $f$ on the vanishing cycle is isomorphic to the tensor product of those of $f_1$ and $f_2$.
-Deligne (\cite{DLetter}, unpublished) studies the variation of the monodromy, and realizes that the tensor product in the Thom-Sebastiani theorem should be the convolution product.
-Using the Fourier transformation, the formula and the asymptotic expansions of such integrals for $t\to \infty$, Varchenko (\cite{V}) proves a Thom-Sebastiani Theorem for the Hodge spectrum.
-In this paper, using the $\ell$-adic Fourier transformation, we prove a Thom-Sebastiani theorem in characteristic $p$.
+In \cite{V}, using the Fourier transformation, the formula and the asymptotic expansions of such integrals for $t\to \infty$, Varchenko proves a Thom-Sebastiani theorem for the Hodge spectrum.
+Inspired by Varchenko's method, we prove a Thom-Sebastiani theorem in characteristic $p$ using the Deligne-Fourier transformation.

+The Thom-Sebastiani theorem has been studied extensively over $\mathbb C$.
+See for example \cite{DN}, \cite{G}, \cite{N}, \cite{S}.
+Due to the use of the Deligne-Fourier transformation, our method can not be direcly applied to the characteristic $0$ case.
+But it suggests that one can use the Fourier transformation for $D$-modules to study the Thom-Sebastiani theorem over $\mathbb C$.